Desmin is a protein made by muscle cells. It is produced by both normal muscle cells and tumours made out of muscle.

 Pathologists perform a test called immunohistochemistry to look for cells producing desmin.
 This test helps your pathologist decide if the tumour is made up of muscle cells or if the cells are starting to behave like muscle cells.

-If the cells in your sample produce desmin, your report will describe the cells as positive or reactive.
+If the cells in your sample produce desmin, your pathology report will describe the cells as positive or reactive.
 If they do not produce desmin, your report will describe the cells as negative or non-reactive.